AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 -------------------
  * function to find all broken links
  * (homework?)
 Implement a profiler, that summarizes PS4/date output mentioned above

+In general, there could one script that one starts building from the first line up to a parallelization.
+Like backup script with rsync.

+Git usage?

 Bonus material